gender selection in islam in 2023

 Is gender selection allowed in islam?

-When it comes to gender selection Islamic point of view, the first issue that is discussed is the question of whether this method is permissible or not; in Islamic terminology, it is halal or haram.
+Many of Muslims, asked us is gender selection haram?
+Or some others want to know fatwa on gender selection.
+When it comes to gender selection from an Islamic point of view, the first issue that is discussed is the question of whether this method is permissible or not; in Islamic terminology, it is halal or haram.

-Most of these scholars declared it permissible and a few of them said non-halal!
-In the following, on this blog post on TebMedTourism, we scrutinize both opinions in detail, stay tuned!
+Most scholars declared it permissible, and a few said it was non-halal!
+Following this blog post on TebMedTourism, we scrutinize both opinions; stay tuned!

 Gender selection halal or haram?